ChrstphrHll/npc_gen/students/Athyn Urddusk.md

 # Athyn Urddusk
 ---
 ### Description
-- Human Artificer from Magmus Centerhold
+- Human Artificer from Beleriand
 - 1st year Assault student in Elkenval
-- short wavy red hair that's plain, Brown eyes, and Light skin
+- long frizzy grey hair that's plain, Brown eyes, and Light skin
 - Is Purposeful and Ill-bred, and has Wisdom as their ideal

 ### Organizations